+Year Ended December 31:

-2017 1,034
+2017 \$ 836

-2018 1,068
+2018 1,143

-2019 1,100
+2019 1,177

-2020 1,133
+2020 1,211

-Thereafter 95
+2021 101

-Total \$ 4,656
+Total \$ 4,468

-Remainder of the year
+^{}Remainder of the year

+In August 2015 the Company entered into an agreement for a line of credit of \$0.1 million for the purpose of issuing its landlord a letter of credit of \$0.1 million as a security deposit under its facility lease.
+The Company pledged money market funds and marketable securities as collateral for the line of credit.
 Pursuant to the Company's license agreements with each of Vernalis and Scripps, it has obligations to make future milestone and royalty payments to these parties, respectively.
-However, because these amounts are contingent, they have not been included on the Company's balance sheet.
+However, because these amounts are contingent and not fixed or determinable, they have not been included on the Company's balance sheet.